 The fuel system on this vessel complies with all applicable ABYC standards.
 Fueling station pump flow rates that exceed 18 gallons (68 liters) per minute may damage system components and cause fuel leakage into the vessel.

-off the fuel nozzle when the tank is full, similar to an automotive fuel system.
+This fuel system is designed to automatically shut off the fuel nozzle when the tank is full, similar to an automotive fuel system.
 The tank is filled when the fuel fill nozzle has shut itself off the second time.
 The SecureStop automatic fuel shutoff system (Fuel Fill Deck Fitting, Integrated Check Valve, Fill Limit Vent Valve), guarantees the boater a clean trouble-free fill up.
 Details such as valve design and deck fill nozzle retention features ensure consistent fill up/shutoff.
 Attempting to fill the tank past this point may cause some of the components to not function properly, or malfunction.